JoseFlores04/CybersecurityAndDataPrivacyAutumn2025/BookingSystem/Phase1/Part1/test_report.md

 # 2️⃣ Executive Summary

 **Short summary:**  The penetration test of the booking system discovered some critical vulnerabilities, for example: Path Traversal and the possibility of been attack by SQL injection.
-THere are present also medium and low-severity misconfigurations, for example: missing headers and the lack of CSFR protection.
+There are present also medium and low-severity misconfigurations, for example: missing headers and the lack of CSFR protection.
 Some of the identified weaknesses required an immediate remediation.

 **Overall risk level:** Critical